xnzaa/2bos/README.md

 abos
 ====
 This is my first Operating System
-//This is the first website of my own
+//This is the first Operating System of my own

 abos(Android Xbb Operating System)